-Leafless Milk Hedge or Leafless Euphorbia also called Thhor Danda is not a name that you will like, instantly.
-Sounds little odd?
-Technically, its scientific name is Euphorbia Caducifolia.
+Leafless Milk Hedge or Leafless Euphorbia also called Thor Danda is not a name that you will like, instantly.
+Sounds a little odd?
+Thor plant in English is called Euphorbia Caducifolia.
 I have run into this plant many times while trekking in Jaipur.

 Euphorbia is a genus of flowering plants in the Euphorbiaceae family containing around 2,000 species.
 It is supposed to be one of the most diverse groups of flowering plants on the planet.
-Euphorbia is also called Spurge and produce white latex-like substance when cut.
-They are found in temperate zones worldwide often resembling cacti family.
-Cacti or Cactus does not produce white milky substance.
+Euphorbia is also called Spurge and produces white latex-like substance when cut.
+They are found in temperate zones worldwide often resembling the cacti family.
+Cacti or Cactus does not produce a white milky substance.

 Euphorbia Caducifolia is known by many local names like Thor/ Thhor/ Danda-Thor.
 It is also known as leafless Milk Hedge as well as Leafless Euphorbia.